 Learning empowering ways of navigating stress puts us back into the driver’s seat when our life feels unmoored or shaken.
 We can continue building our resilience toolbox so we can show up brave, whole, and on purpose in every season (even the hardest of them).
 Read the post.

-Although midlife brings with it new challenges, it’s also true that at least for many, happiness rises in midlife.
-I’m doubtful that happiness drops into our laps without work, though.
-To really embrace midlife joy we must consciously choose to do the hard (and brave) work to strip away all the noise and clutter and then step into greater freedom, wholeness, and joy.
-Read the post.
+To really embrace midlife joy we must choose to do the hard (and brave) work of stripping away all the noise and clutter of our lives.
+Then we can step into greater freedom, wholeness, and joy.
+Read the full post here.

 SUSTAINABLE GROWTH TAKES TIME: DON’T RUSH WHO YOU’RE BECOMING